 Bring History to Life for Your Students

-We'll use Mount Vernon’s private collection items to discuss important events and themes in the lives of George Washington, his family, and the enslaved people at Mount Vernon.
+During this program, our expert staff will use Mount Vernon’s private collection items and historic locations to discuss important events and themes in the lives of the enslaved people at Mount Vernon and the institution that fought to take away their humanity.
 The program will run through Mount Vernon supported Webex Video Conference Platform.

 During your tour, you'll receive: